larus-breeze/hw_sensor/pcb/README.md

 - DONE: Connect differential pressure supply to analog voltage and beautify schematic symbol.
 - DONE: Connect USB, RJ45 schields and aluminium enclosure together (Shield_GND).
 Connect Shield_GND with ferrit to GND.
 - DONE: Connect aluminium enclosure on one side to the PCB.
+- DONE: 7x C77096 (4.7u 1206 Package) on the input side of the Buck Converter.
+Remove 10uF and 22uF.

 # Design decisions which wont be chaged for version 2: